Lorine-glitch/WildwebV2/wildwebv2/README.md

-This projects deals with wild booking
+This projects deals with wild booking for tourists